Let's Make a Deal: Broadcast history

-As noted above, CBS revived Let's Make a Deal in 2009.
-The revival premiered on October 5, 2009, and CBS airs the show daily at 10:00 a.m. and 3:00 p.m.
-Eastern Time (9:00 a.m. and 2:00 p.m. in other time zones).
-Like the program that it replaced, the long-running soap opera Guiding Light, affiliates can choose to air it in either time slot; most affiliates, however, prefer the early slot in order to pair the two CBS daytime game shows together (this scheduling strategy is most common in the Eastern Time Zone, where daytime shows air an hour later locally than in later time zones).
-Markets running the show in the later slot include Bakersfield, Baton Rouge, Chattanooga, Champaign (IL), Chicago, Dayton, Des Moines, Gainesville (FL), Houston, Jefferson City (MO), Kansas City, Las Vegas, Little Rock, Lexington (KY), Macon, Minneapolis, Nashville, New Orleans, Orlando, Peoria, St. Louis, Memphis, and Wichita.
+The current edition of Let's Make a Deal premiered on October 5, 2009.
+Like the show it replaced, Guiding Light, CBS gives affiliates two options on when to air the game show.
+Some markets, particularly those in Eastern time such as flagship WCBS-TV, air Let’s Make a Deal at 10:00 AM to serve as the lead in to The Price Is Right.
+Others air the game show in the 3:00 PM Eastern slot where Guiding Light traditionally had aired, where as of 2025 it serves as the lead out program for the serial Beyond the Gates.
+(In all other time zones outside the Eastern Time Zone, the programs start an hour earlier.)

-From September 27, 2010 to October 1, 2010, Let's Make a Deal and The Price Is Right aired two episodes a day on an alternating week.
+From September 27 to October 1, 2010, Let's Make a Deal and The Price Is Right aired two episodes a day on an alternating week.
 CBS did this to fill a gap between the final episode of As the World Turns, which ended a fifty-four-year run on September 17, 2010, and the debut of The Talk.
-The double-run games aired at 2:00 p.m.
+The double-run games aired at 2:00 pm.
 Eastern.

 Although the current version of the show debuted in September 2009, long after The Price Is Right (which made the switch in 2008, first with primetime episodes in February, then daytime in September) and the two Bell created daytime soap operas had made the switch to high definition, Let's Make a Deal was, along with Big Brother, one of only two programs across the five major networks that was still being actively produced in standard definition.
 For the start of production for its 2014–15 season in June 2014, Let's Make a Deal began being produced in high definition, with Big Brother 16 making the switch later in June.
 Let's Make a Deal was the last remaining CBS program to make the switch by air date, with the first HD episode airing on September 22, 2014.